At least 55 arrested after clashes with police outside Israeli Consulate in Chicago during DNC

 “We were not the initiators of violence, but we responded to it," Snelling said.

-He said between 55 and 60 people were arrested.
-Two people were taken to the hospital, one for knee pain and one with a finger injury, Snelling said.
+Snelling said that between 55 and 60 people were arrested.
+Two people were taken to the hospital with minor injuries, one for knee pain and one with a finger injury, Snelling said.
 Two officers were injured but they refused medical attention because they did not want to leave fellow officers, Snelling said.
-He said three journalists were among those arrested.
+He said three journalists were among those arrested, but he did not have details on charges.

 “Last night was a danger to our city and a danger to our citizens in this city, our residents’ property.
 And CPD has to protect that,” Snelling said.

-The Israeli Consulate has been the site of numerous demonstrations since the war in Gaza began in October.
+The Israeli Consulate has been the site of numerous demonstrations since the war in Gaza began in October, and protests during the DNC have largely focused on opposing the Israel-Hamas war..

-The group behind the protest Tuesday night is not affiliated with a coalition of more than 200 groups that has organized permitted rallies and marches — one that took place Monday and another expected Thursday.
+The group behind the protest Tuesday night is not affiliated with a coalition of more than 200 groups that has organized permitted rallies and marches — one that took place Monday and two more expected Wednesday and Thursday.
+Another rally, organized by the U.S. Palestinian Community Network, a Palestinian and Arab community-based organization, is planned for Wednesday afternoon near the United Center.

 On Tuesday night, organizers rallied demonstrators under the slogan “Make it great like ’68,” invoking the anti-Vietnam War protests that seized the city during the 1968 Democratic National Convention.